 Renata is a Partner at Boga & Associates, which she joined in 1998.
 She is an authorised trademark agent and has ample experience in trademark filing strategy, portfolio management and trademark prosecution, and handles a range of international matters involving IPR issues.
-She manages anti-piracy and anti-counterfeit programmes regarding violation of copyright in Albania and assists an international alliance dedicated to promoting a safe and legal digital world.
+She manages anti-piracy and anti-counterfeit programmes regarding violation of copyright in Albania and assists international clients in all aspects of the IPR.
+She is also head of the IPR Committee of the American Chamber of Commerce in Albania and is active in all its activities vis-à-vis public authorities in matters of IPR in Albania.

-For years, Renata has been recognised as a "Leading Individual" in "Intellectual Property" in Chambers and Partners, Chambers Europe - the "Europe's Leading Lawyers for Business" (2010, 2011, 2012, 2013).
+For years, Renata has been recognised as a "Leading Individual" in "Intellectual Property" in Chambers and Partners and Chambers Europe - "Europe's Leading Lawyers for Business" (2010, 2011, 2012 and 2013).
 According Chambers Europe 2013, Renata continues to be highly active, and assists a number of international corporations with trademark protection.
+She is also contributing to World Trademark Review magazine for Albania.

 Renata graduated in Law at the University of Tirana in 1996 and also holds a Practice Diploma in International Intellectual Property Law (2006) and a Practice Diploma in Anti-Trust Law (2009) from the College of Law of England and Wales, UK.

 Renata is fluent in English and Italian.